The Problem

 the viewport) and isLoaded is false.
 If the iframe loads before the

-timer fires, the cleanup function clears it.
-If the iframe loads after
+timer fires, the cleanup function clears it; if it loads after

 The Fallback

-When the timeout triggers, replace the spinner with a direct link:
+When the timeout triggers, I swap the spinner out for a direct link:

 if (timedOut && !isLoaded) {